isiahmeadows/mithril.js/core.md

     - This is partially to integrate better with certain third-party utilities that [return their own DOM nodes](https://fontawesome.com/how-to-use/with-the-api/setup/getting-started) for you to add.
 - Retain: `m(Retain)`
 	- This replaces `onbeforeupdate`.
-	- If no subtree previously existed, this throws an error.
+	- If no subtree previously existed, this generates a raw node with the existing tree if hydrating or throws an error otherwise.
 - Portal get: `m(PortalGet, {token, default}, value => children)`
 - Portal set: `m(PortalSet, {token, value}, children)`
 - Request element/ref access: `ref: (elem, length) => ...` for elements/fragments/etc., `ref: value => ...` otherwise